Your cookie preferences

 Wireless broadband deals are pretty much the only broadband deals you'll see these days.
 You get a Wi-Fi connection with a wireless router, which is by far the most popular way of getting online at home or work.

-It means that everyone at home can access the internet at the same time via their smartphones, laptops and tablets, and everyone at work can log on with whatever device they use for work.
+This means that everyone at home can access the Internet simultaneously via their smartphones, laptops, and tablets, and everyone at work can log on with whatever device they use for work.

 What are the best Wi-Fi deals in the UK?

 You'll be able to find great Wi-Fi deals from every major broadband provider in the UK.
-The speed and reliability of that wireless internet connection then depends on what broadband deals are available to your property, and what type of deal you choose.
+The speed and reliability of that wireless internet connection then depend on what broadband deals are available to your property and what type of deal you choose.

 Superfast fibre broadband is widely available across the country, and its prices are very similar to (sometimes cheaper than) copper internet deals, despite being more than three times faster.